hpc/charliecloud/doc/ch-fromhost_desc.rst

    provider's :code:`ldd` output, and 2) all such paths do not conflict with container functionality, e.g., :code:`/usr/bin/`, etc.

+4. At the time of this writing, a Cray Slingshot optimized provider is not available.
+We are working with HPE to get this feature added sooner, rather than later; however, we may need to implement more complicated injection techniques, e.g., complete replacement of the container's libfabric with hosts, for future Cray systems with Slingshot.

-4. Tested only for C programs compiled with GCC, and it probably won't work without extensive bind-mounts and kluding.
+5. Tested only for C programs compiled with GCC, and it probably won't work without extensive bind-mounts and kluding.
 If you'd like to use another compiler or programming environment, please get in touch so we can implement the necessary support.